 This is a good way to monitor how severe the infestation is, as you will see how many Whiteflies gather and how quickly

-It’s always a good idea to do regular checks of your plants for pests, as early detection is a great way to prevent a full infestation from taking hold.
+It’s always a good idea to do regular check ups of your plants for pests, as early detection is a great way to prevent a full infestation from taking hold.
 Give your plants a quick once-over every now and then to check for any signs of pests.
-Whiteflies also dislike reflective materials, so you can try positioning your plants near a reflective surface, such as an old CD.

 QUESTIONS ABOUT WHITEFLIES

 WHAT DO THEY LOOK LIKE?
-Adults Whiteflies are moth-like in appearance, with white wings that vary in shape depending on the type of Whitefly, but are often triangular.
+Adult Whiteflies are moth-like in appearance, with white wings that vary in shape depending on the species of Whitefly, but are often triangular.
 They are small, (usually around 1/16 inch or 1.5 mm long), with short antennae.

 DO WHITEFLIES BITE HUMANS?
 Whiteflies are harmless to humans, and are only drawn to plants, so shouldn’t be a problem for people or pets.

 WHERE DID THEY COME FROM?
-These pests typically come from outdoors, and can also be introduced by new plants purchased from elsewhere, so always make sure to check new plants for pests and quarantine them if possible before adding them to your collection.
+These pests typically come from outdoors, and can also be introduced by new plants brought into your home, so always make sure to check newly acquired plants for pests and quarantine them if possible before adding them to your collection.

 HOW DO THEY SPREAD?
 Because adult whiteflies can fly, it is possible that they will fly to new plants to lay eggs.
 However, they mostly choose to stay near their host plant.
-However, as nymphs can’t fly, they attach to the plant to feed and do not move.
+Nymphs can’t fly, they attach to the plant to feed and do not move from plant to plant.

 HOW LONG DO THEY LIVE?
 A whitefly’s whole life cycle takes around 3 weeks in total.
 Adults can then live for up to 2 months.
 Around 200-400 eggs are laid which then hatch within 5-10 days.
-During the pupal stage is when they are the easiest to identify, whereas the nymphal stage can be tricky as they can be mistaken for scale insects.
+They're easiest to identify during their pupal stage.
+Nymphs can often be mistaken for scale insects.

 WHAT DO THEY EAT?
 Both adults and nymphs feed on plant sap, which can quickly leave the plant weakened and unable to photosynthesize effectively.
 The honeydew that they produce and deposit on leaves can also lead to the development of black mold.

 WHERE DO THEY USUALLY LIVE?
 Whiteflies are found worldwide, but prefer warmer climates and cannot survive freezing conditions (although nymphs can overwinter as long as it doesn’t get too cold).
-This means that in southern regions, they are found all year round outdoors, but in colder northern regions, there is only a risk of indoor infestations.
+This means that in southern regions, they are found all year round outdoors, but in colder northern regions, there is only a risk of indoor infestations, during the winter.
 As such, they are also a common greenhouse pest.